Exchange-Traded Funds (ETFs)

 What Are ETFs?

-An ETF tracks the performance of a specific group of assets, such as stocks, bonds, or commodities, and offers an easy way to trade in a wide range of these assets without having to buy them individually.
+An ETF tracks the performance of a specific group of assets, such as stocks, bonds, or commodities, and offers a straightforward way to trade in a wide range of these assets without having to buy them individually.

 If the value of the assets in these bundles increases, so does the value of the ETF.
 In this way, owning a share in an ETF is essentially speculating on the strength of an economy or market, rather than one asset within the list.
 This makes it a very diverse trading investment.